-Conversion to Non-Group Coverage - Applies only to Group Contracts
+Conversion to Non-Group Coverage

 HNE Members who lose HNE eligibility for group coverage may be eligible for coverage with an Individual (Non-Group) contract through the Massachusetts Health Connector or Health Services Administrators.
 Call HNE for more information.
 You can also contact: